deganandapriyambada/degananda.com/_posts/series/milestoneku/2025-11-27-Mininum-Viable-Product-and-User-Stories-for-Productivity-Assistant-Platform-to-Prevent-FOMO.md

 Scientific research shows that **FOMO is killing human productivity level**.

-    FoMO is closely related to SNS(social networking sites) use and has negative effects on academic performance.The effects of problematic internet usage (PIU) and responding to frequent notifications entails repeated switching between tasks.
-This affects attention span; interrupts work and overall productivity
+    FoMO is closely related to SNS(social networking sites) use and has negative effects on academic performance.

+The effects of problematic internet usage (PIU) and responding to frequent notifications entails repeated switching between tasks.

+&mdash; This affects attention interrupts work and overall productivity

 sources: Alt D. Students’ Wellbeing, Fear of Missing out, and Social Media Engagement for Leisure in Higher Education Learning Environments.
 Curr Psychol.
 2018;37:128–138